mmmeeedddsss/mmmeeedddsss.github.io/_posts/2024-02-07-java-httpconnection-response-handling.md

 Not knowing Java that well, I think the selected implementation style here is unexpected.
 For example, in the Python implementation, which I love more, the response object is final and does not require/expect you to call on anything on it.
 The operation we do feels higher level than sockets or kernel level stuff.
-I would expect to get a *connection* or a *socket*, or maybe a *file handler* returned if the implementation wants me to handle the deallocation/freeing of resources.
+I would expect to get a *connection*, or a *socket*, or maybe a *file handler* returned if the implementation wants me to handle the deallocation/freeing of resources.

 I also fail to see any disadvantages of how Python handles the same task: Would it be